 La Fine Mousse is another of the premium places for beer aficionados offering some of the best selection of craft beers on tap in Paris.
 The options include Brasserie St Germain, Craig Allen and Brewdog with other Belgian, German, Italian, Norwegian, English and French offerings.
 Their selection of over 150 different beers is really extensive; however, the food options are limited.

 Wine is an inseparable part of the French gastronomy.
 You can find a decent glass of wine at almost every corner of Paris’ brasseries however the best amongst these offer fine vintages with delectable food options to go with it.
+And, if you’re a wine enthusiast, some of the best wine tours also happen in Paris.

 You can visit O Chateau for exceptional wine and food experience; dozens of bottles are available by the glass.
 The place also holds wine tastings and cheese pairings.